-Dr. Arthur McAmmond Blakely was born on the 9th of August, 1885 in Madoc Twp.
-His parents John E. Blakely and the former Lavina Broad were farmers.
-He had an older sister named May and a younger brother named Fred.
+Dr. Arthur McAmmond Blakely was born on the 9th of August, 1885 in Madoc Twp (Hastings County), Ontario.
+He was the 2nd of 3 children born to John E. Blakely and the former Lavina Broad.
+His father was a carpenter and his siblings were; May and Fred.
 Dr. Blakely was educated in a small rural country school and he attended the Madoc High School before his family moved to Chatham around 1905.
 Dr. Blakely finished his high school education at Chatham Collegiate Institute, prior to attending university.

 Dr. Blakely graduated M.B. in 1916 from the University of Toronto Faculty of Medicine.
 He was the class president in his fourth year of university.
 Dr. Blakely interned at the Hospital for Sick Children.

-He was a lieutenant in the 24th Kent Regiment.
+Dr. Blakely was a lieutenant in the 24th Kent Regiment.
 He enlisted in World War I in Chatham in May of 1916 and he was the Medical Officer for the 186th Battalion.
-He listed his next-of-kin, as his father, John Blakely who was living in Chatham at 84 Centre Street.
+He listed his next-of-kin as his father, John Blakely who was living in Chatham at 84 Centre Street.
 On his Medical History Sheet completed at Camp Borden on the 12th of July, 1916, he was described as 5′ 71/2″ tall and 135 pounds.
-He served overseas during the war as a Captain with the Canadian Army Medical Corp.
-Dr. Blakely was wounded on September 29th, 1918 at Bourlon in the Battle of Cambrai.
-His unit was decommissioned on the 24th of July, 1919.
+Dr. Blakely served overseas during the war as a Captain with the Canadian Army Medical Corp.
+He was wounded on September 29th, 1918 at Bourlon in the Battle of Cambrai in France.
+He received gunshot wounds to his right leg and thigh, his left arm and his face and to his chest.
+Dr. Blakely was evacuated to the Horton War Hospital in Epsom, England for surgery and convalesced at the Canadian Convalescent Officers Hospital in Matlock Bath, Derbyshire, England.
+His unit was decommissioned and Dr. Blakely was discharged on the 24th of July, 1919.

 He married Mabel Wallace Sandison in Chatham on the 8th of July, 1919.
 The wedding was held at the bride’s home, 103 Stanley Ave.
-Mrs. Blakely was born in Raleigh Twp., on the 30th of January, 1887, the 4th of 5 children born to Samuel Sandison and the former Margaret Toll.
-Her siblings were; Cora, Maggie, Ethel and Adel.
-It states on their marriage record, that he was a physician and she was a teacher.
+Mrs. Blakely was born in Raleigh Twp (Chatham-Kent), on the 30th of January, 1887, the 7th of 8 children born to Samuel Sandison and the former Margaret Toll.
+Her parents were farmers and her siblings were; Cora Adelaide Sandison, Ida Gertrude Sandison (died on the 29th of December, 1875 at the age of 2), Grace Madeline Sandison (died on the 11th of February, 1878 at the age of 2), Francis James Sandison, Margaret Bernice Sandison, Ethel Florence Sandison and Adel Lorraine Sandison.
+It states on their marriage record that Mrs. Blakely was a teacher.